World Wide Military

 Australia

 The Australian Air Force has 71 F/A-18A/B hornet fighter jets.
-Australia has used them during the opening of Operation Enduring Freedom (war against Iraq in 2003).
+Australia used them during the opening of Operation Iraqi Freedom (war against Iraq in 2003).

 Canada

-The Canadian Air Force was the first foreign user of the F/A-18 Hornet and has the largest fleet of Hornets after the USA.
+The Canadian Air Force was the first foreign customer of the F/A-18 Hornet and has the largest fleet of Hornets after the USA.
 These hornets are designated with CF/A-18 Hornet.

 Kuwait